Requirements for Landlord Entry

 Denying a Landlord Entry

 Tenants cannot unreasonably deny a landlord entry into their apartment.
-A tenant can request to have an entry moved to a different date, for example, but the tenant cannot prevent the landlord from entering the apartment as long as all of the applicable requirements for entry are met.
+A tenant can request to have an entry moved to a different date, but the tenant cannot prevent the landlord from entering the apartment as long as all of the applicable requirements for entry are met.

 Recourse for Landlord Trespass